7 Ways to Protect Privacy Online in 2021

 Other steps you can take include using a virtual private network (VPN), checking permission settings on all your apps and browser extensions, and limiting your online activities.

 The Federal Trade Commission advises that you use strong passwords on all your accounts, encrypt all data, and keep your passwords private.
-There’s also general recommendations to secure your computer and mobile devices with passwords, double-checking requests for personal information, and being cautious about using public Wi-Fi networks.
+There are also general recommendations to secure your computer and mobile devices with passwords, double-check requests for personal information, and be cautious about using public Wi-Fi networks.

 Limit Sharing on Social Media and Online Sites